 In the same way, I pack my Son’s things.
 I take almost all clothes from his drawers – there are only these used on a regular basis.
 To this, I add 3 cars, 4-5 books, potty, diapers and we are ready.

 Be smart: remove something more

 After packing luggage even I need a little control.
-In short: after you pack, remove something from the luggage.
+In short, what you should consider doing if you’d like to pack like a minimalist: after you pack, remove something from the luggage.

 I recommend you also a towel replacement idea from people who walk the way to Santiago de Compostela – on foot through the whole Spain.
 Some of them, instead of towels, take cotton cloth diapers* – they are small, light and get dry very quickly.

 Do not worry that you’ll forget something useful